indigo-dc/oidc-agent/gitbook/oidc-gen.md

 anymore.
 One could also use `--manual` to update an existing account configuration; however if no other information has to be changed the `--reauthenticate` option is easier.

+### `--aud`
+The `--aud` option can be used to set the audience of obtained access tokens.
+Protected resources should not accept a token if they are not listed as audience.
+Therefore, this is a mechanism to restrict the usage of an access token to certain resources.

+The audience of individual access tokens can also be set with `oidc-token --aud`.

+See [`oidc-token --aud`](oidc-token.md#-aud) for more information.

 ### `--cnid`
 The `--cnid` option can be used to set an additional client name identifier.
 This might be useful in the case a user has multiple machines that run `oidc-agent` and he configures new account configurations for each machine.
 However, they should have the same shortname on all machines.
 While this is possible, the clientname for all of these clients will be of the form `oidc-agent:<shortname>`.
 With the same shortname the clients cannot be distinguished easily in a web interface provided by the OpenID Provider.
 Most provider allow to access a list with authorized applications.
 If a user has an account configuration for `example` on two different machines, he will see the `oidc-agent:example` entry twice and cannot identify which entry belongs to which machine.